Alfresco/docs-alfresco/transform-service/1.2/install/index.md

 1. Set up your Kubernetes cluster on AWS.
 2. Install the Kubernetes Dashboard to manage your Kubernetes cluster.
-3. Set up Alfresco Content Services on the Kubernetes cluster, including creating file storage.
+3. Set up Content Services on the Kubernetes cluster, including creating file storage.
 4. To access the images in [Quay.io](https://quay.io/){:target="_blank"}, you'll need to generate a pull secret and apply it to your cluster.
-5. Deploy Alfresco Content Services.
+5. Deploy Content Services.

     Before you can use the Transform Service zip, you need to install the following software requirements.